Immigration to Canada: Job market and education

 The federal government was requested by businesses to expand programs aimed at helping professional immigrants gain Canadian-specific occupational knowledge and professional insights in their respective fields.
 In response, the Canadian Council on Learning was created to promote best practices in workplace learning.
 Immigrant workers' qualifications or credentials are assessed by Canadian agencies through the IRCC for immigration.
 Ideally, this credential equalization assessment reduces the gap between education and suitable jobs.
 However, strains of discrimination, i.e. statistical discrimination lead to a systemic process of rejecting and discouraging immigrants (racialization), which is an antithesis for an anti-oppressive culture.
 In 2023, discrimination against immigrants in Canada based on their origin and color was reported to be at a high 22 percent.
-In 2022, a significant portion (43 - 47%) of late Generation Y and Generation Z, the working population in Canada, finds that their country and societal systems have a racial bias.
+In 2022, a significant portion (43 - 47%) of late Millennials and early Generation Z, the working population in Canada, finds that their country and societal systems have a racial bias.
 In response, PC Premier Doug Ford introduced Bill 149 to attempt to counter this, banning the requirement of Canadian work experience.
 A 2021 study reveals that 71 percent of the Canadian workforce experienced workplace harassment and violence, and workplace prevention policies for penalizing harassers were mostly just paper tigers and remained only on paper.

 Across Canada, businesses have proposed to allow unpaid or basic-pay internships as part of a rewards system, which were considered illegal (both in government and private) in many provinces at the time, which posed a major obstacle to integrate immigrants into the job market.
 The lack of collective ethnic bargaining and active citizenship from minority immigrants, and the lack of policy leadership in this sector from the government has resulted in a "catch-22" situation in which employers want job experience, but potential employees cannot get Canadian experience without first working in Canadian jobs/internships.
 The Ontario Human Rights Commission has acknowledged the racist effects of Canadian work experience requirement for jobs, and has declared it to be "prima facie discrimination," and an inadmissible criterion for exclusion of applicants.
 However, this and the employment equity act has not translated into a nationwide inclusive policy.